Consulting to Reverse a Negative Workplace

 Engaging with individuals, truly empathizing with the position they are in, will provide an opportunity and hopefully, an open mind to share what the ultimate vision is.
 (Note: if there is not a shared vision in place, start there, but that is a different post.)

-Second: Small Bites.
-Big Wins.
+Second: Small Bites, Big Wins

 Concentrating on small changes that can be suggested, and most importantly achieved, will create a path forward.
 These small wins get you to the next small win or action and so on.
-It also builds buy-in for the next task.
-It’s also less intimidating to start with small changes to the process.
+It also builds buy-in for the next task and is less intimidating to start with small changes to the process.
 Incremental fine tuning of the workflow or tackling manageable projects are powerful on the heels of building engagement with people.
 It is critical with this approach that you are consistent.
 Positive loops can really change the way work feels on a daily basis, but without a roadmap, it can dissolve as quickly as it started.

-Third: Reinforcing a Culture of Appreciation.
+Third: Reinforcing a Culture of Appreciation

-I could write a book dedicated to this concept, but I will simplify it and sum it up here.
 A good working culture is not putting out a bowl of candy and a decent coffee machine.
 Although material things are nice, they are superficial and will not hold up over time.
 Maintaining anything meaningful to change hearts and minds requires recognizing individuals and their contributions.

 Good culture comes down to how people treat each other on a daily basis.
 Actions and words are really important here.
 Expressing true appreciation for the people around you is contagious and if you make it a point to call out the good that is happening it changes the air in the room.

-I have found that, strangely, people resist this at first.
+Strangely, people resist this at first.
 For some reason, people are both reluctant to brag about success as well as uncomfortable accepting praise.
 Eventually though, if you are consistent and intentional and push through that phase – even with some joy or silliness – most folks will start to see that expressing appreciation for others publicly actually changes the way they feel about the culture, their teammates, and the overall situation.
 This helps foster the “we have each other’s back” mentality, that brings the people who feel alienated or stuck back into the fold.
 Feeling connected to the vision, work, and their team can reverse feelings of helplessness or disengagement.

 This may seem simple or even a little obvious, but it takes time and consistency.
 There are no quick fixes or silver bullets to reserving employee dissatisfaction.
 However, when done right, over time, a focus on individuals will serve the needs of your client in the best way possible too.